michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 ### Body - make the map

-1. First we will add the locations of the cities
+1.First we will add the locations of the cities

-	1. Use the jQuery command, getJSON.
+	1.Use the jQuery command, getJSON.
 Use $ to call the jQuery library, just like Leaflet is **called** with L., jQuery is **called** with $.
-	2. Tell jQuery where your file is located, and give the function a name (I'm going to use 'data').
+	2.Tell jQuery where your file is located, and give the function a name (I'm going to use 'data').
-	3. Just like with the tiles, we want to add this element to the map.
+	3.Just like with the tiles, we want to add this element to the map.

 	```
 	// load GeoJSON file